This is not the guy to text you once in a blue moon, randomly after months, or once in a year, no. This one is a bit more complicated than that.

 He could be using you for validation, comfort, a confirmation that he’s liked, sex (including sexting), or something else that he found out you can provide him with.

-He texts you randomly to keep things going, to keep you hooked on the idea of him, and to secure a place in your contact list.
+He texts you randomly to keep things going, to keep you hooked on his idea of him, and to secure a place in your contact list.

 As pessimistic as it can sound, this is an ugly truth that’s very common in the dating world.